IbisOS/ibisos/README.md

 # IbisOS
-To build this OS (yes, the name is a joke), run
+To build this OS, run
 `make install` and `make all`

 This is necessary because it downloads and builds the cross-compiler too.